botandrose/active_record-json_associations/README.md

 Parent.child_ids_including([2,4,5]) # => [<Parent child_ids: [1,2,3]>]
 ```

+`touch: true` can be specified on belongs_to_many to touch the associated records' timestamps when the record is modified.

 It also adds an `json_foreign_key` option to `has_many` for specifying that the foreign keys are in a json array.

 ```ruby